Cocos2d: Cocos2d (Python)

-February 2008, in the town Los Cocos, near Córdoba, Argentina, Ricardo Quesada, a game developer, and Lucio Torre created a 2D game engine for Python with several of their developer friends.
+February 2008, in the village of Los Cocos, near Córdoba, Argentina, Ricardo Quesada, a game developer, and Lucio Torre created a 2D game engine for Python with several of their developer friends.
 They named it "Los Cocos" after its birthplace.
 A month later, the group released the version 0.1 and changed its name to "Cocos2d".

 Cocos2d-iPhone

 Attracted by the potential of the new Apple App Store for the iPhone, Quesada rewrote Cocos2d in Objective-C and in June 2008 released "Cocos2d for iPhone" v0.1, the predecessor of the later Cocos2d family.

 Cocos2D-ObjC (formerly known as Cocos2D-iPhone and Cocos2D-SpriteBuilder), is maintained by Lars Birkemose.

 Also, the English designer Michael Heald designed a new logo for Cocos2d (the Cocos2d logo was previously a running coconut).

 Cocos2d-x

 November 2010, a developer from China named Zhe Wang branched Cocos2d-x based on Cocos2d.
 Cocos2d-x is also a free engine under MIT License, and it allows for compiling and running on multiple platforms with one code base.

 In 2013, Quesada left cocos2d-iPhone and joined in cocos2d-x team.
 In March 2017, Quesada was laid off from the Chukong company.
 In 2015, there are 4 cocos2d branches being actively maintained.

 Cocos2d-x & Cocos2d-html5 is maintained and sponsored by developers at Chukong Technologies.
 Chukong is also developing CocoStudio, which is a WYSIWYG editor for Cocos2d-x and Cocos2D-html5, and a free Cocos3d-x fork of the Cocos3D project.